-Gaining mass as a Planet
+1. Gaining Mass as a Planet

 As a planet, your options in gaining mass come from asteroids just like before, however you will now need to consume said mass by trapping the rocks in your planet’s orbit.
 Using the path (P) and orbit (O) keys will give you lines to use as guides, which can assist in trapping large amounts of asteroids in a quick manner.
 Using the L key will absorb all the asteroids in orbit around you, adding their mass to yours and consuming them, while the K key will consume only one of the smallest asteroids in the same manner.

 In order to trap an asteroid in your orbit you need to match your speed with the asteroid, so that it is traveling at a speed of 0 relative to your planet.
 In other words, even if the asteroid is moving across the screen, you should be moving with it so that it is at a set distance from your planet and not moving away or towards your planet.
 See Figure 1 to the right for an image depicting this.
 Colliding with asteroids will no longer gain mass, instead damaging shields (if your planet has evolved to possess them) or strip mass from an unshielded planet.